 As mentioned before, companies will make insurance available to you even with a DUI arrest or conviction.
 Many carriers have programs that offer insurance to high-risk drivers often considered not insurable.
 There is also assigned risk coverage available to drivers who are unable to obtain auto insurance through conventional means.
 The coverage will be costly, but necessary to continue your ability to drive legally in your state.

 The best approach is to shop around for affordable auto insurance rates from a broker if you have a DUI on your record.
 Insurers rate the level of risk differently, and while there are some companies that will not take drivers with DUI arrests or convictions, others may specialize in finding policies for motorists considered at a higher risk.
 You can qualify for California auto insurance even with a DUI on your record, so your first course of action is to contact an agent or broker to determine the coverage that you need to maintain your driving status.
-Contact the team at California Brokerage today to learn more about available options!
+Contact the team at California Brokerage Insurance Associates today 619-283-9999 to learn more about available options!